Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 air fryer bang bang salmon filet strips laying on a bed of rice

-• Store any leftover bang bang salmon in the refrigerator in an airtight container for 2-3 days.
+• Store leftovers in the refrigerator in an airtight container for 2-3 days.
 Store extra sauce separately if possible for best results when reheating

 • To reheat, air fry at 375°F for about 5 minutes, until heated through.
 Check out my guide on how to Reheat Salmon in the Air Fryer for all the tips and tricks!